D7EAD/papers/README.md

 # papers
-Repository for pages.dreadsec.me where I place all my written research papers--and papers I have written out of boredom.
+This repository contains the page source for pages.dreadsec.me (not created yet, will create when not lazy) and the written research papers of mine--as well as the ones I have written out of boredom.